wp-plugins/wp-cleanfix/readme.txt

 1. Upload the entire content of plugin archive to your `/wp-content/plugins/` directory, so that everything will remain in a `/wp-content/plugins/wp-cleanfix/` folder
 2. Activate the plugin through the 'Plugins' menu in WordPress (deactivate and reactivate if you're upgrading).
 3. Done.
 Enjoy.
-See Dashboard Menu
+See Wordpress Dashboard

 == Thanks ==

-* [Lazy79] (http://wordpress.org/support/profile/231784 "Lazy79" for beta testing
+* [Lazy79] (http://wordpress.org/support/profile/231784 "Lazy79") for beta testing

 == Frequently Asked Questions ==